GoosiferIO/zooberry-legacy/content/mods/zt1/expansive-packs/relieving-waters-from-bharat/index.md

 alt_text:
 languages:
 - English
-summary: "Two new tankable animals and a new foliage item for India themed parks.
+summary: "Three new tankable animals and a new foliage item for India themed parks.
 Screenshot displays items not created by me, credits below."
 zt1tags: ["All", "Animals", "ZT1", "Packs", "Aquatic", "Foliage", "Cretaceans", "Objects"]
 mod_list:
-  - name: ZwRelievingWaters
+  - name: ZwRelievingWatersFromBharatV2
     title: Relieving Waters from Bharat
     category: Files
     description: "Includes single files for each item and a combined file with all items.
 Feel free to only use the combined file if you want all items at once."
-    file_size: 3.05 MB
+    file_size: 4.22 MB
     uploaded: 2025-08-02
 contents:
 - Dugong
 - Ganges River Dolphin
 - Mango Tree
+- Irrawaddy River Dolphin
 ---

-Two new tankable animals and a new foliage item for India themed parks.
+Three new tankable animals and a new foliage item for India themed parks.
 Screenshot displays items not created by me, credits below.

 # Content List

 -> Dugong.
 Salt water
 -> Ganges river dolphin.
 Fresh water
 -> Mango tree.
 Rainforest exhibit foliage.
+-> Irrawaddy river dolphin.
+Fresh water

 # Notes